 Being self-employed allows you the opportunity to work on your own terms.
-This freedom and control is enticing for many individuals, though one potential drawback is the need to manage your own taxes.
-Do you just wait until tax day and the unpleasant surprise of how much you owe?
+This freedom and control is enticing for many individuals, though one potential drawback is the need to manage your own taxes—and the questions that raises.
+What is self-employment?
+How do you know how much you pay?
 Do you rely on accounting professionals to assist you?
-How much should you set aside and when should you pay?

 What taxes do I pay when self-employed?

 When you are self-employed, you are responsible for both the employer and employee side of taxes.
-In a traditional business, there is a set of taxes withheld from employee paychecks and paid by their employers.
 Since self-employed individuals are essentially operating as their own employer, they are responsible for this set of taxes.

 *Note: Small businesses, freelancers, sole proprietors, and anyone expecting to owe more than $1,000 in federal taxes in the current year should calculate and pay estimated quarterly taxes.